AadiJo/Doodle-Recognition/README.md

 `python gui.py`

 5. Import image:
-Click the icon in the top left to select an image file Format is 32 x 32, white drawing on black background
+Click the icon in the top left to select an image.
+File format is 32 x 32, white drawing on black background

 6. Detect image:
 Click the detect button!